Bad Boys: Miami Takedown: Act 5

 Mike, Marcus, and Lee-Ann assault Mendoza's mansion, fighting their way through his private army of Colombian Cartel thugs.
 While Marcus and Mike clear the mansion, Lee-Ann confronts Ray Jackson.
 After a conversation, Jackson is shot and killed by Mendoza, who later escapes.
 Marcus arrives, and eventually confronts Mendoza's bodyguard, Siro.
 Marcus defeats Siro, and he and Mike regroup to finish off the Colombian Cartel.
 The duo fights their way to Mendoza, who awaits them on a large cannon.
 With Marcus drawing Mendoza's fire, and Mike shooting him, the two manage to defeat the drug lord.
 Mendoza pleads desperately, and takes their attention away to pull a hidden weapon, disarming Mike.
 Marcus kicks him Mendoza's Gold Enforcer, and he finishes off the drug lord, who lands right next to Ciro.
 The TNT agents, including Lee-Ann, regroup.
 Mike and Marcus exchange bickering, much to Lee-Ann's annoyance, who scolds them both.
 Despite being stuck on the island, the three walk away victorious.

 Reception

 Bad Boys: Miami Takedown received "generally unfavorable reviews" on all platforms according to video game review aggregator Metacritic.

-The game was declared #10 worst for GameTrailers "Top Ten Best And Worst Videogames"; It placed #3 for "Top Ten Worst Movie Games".
+The game was declared #10 worst for GameTrailers "Top Ten Best And Worst Videogames".

 Despite the negative reviews, the game would go on to be Blitz Games' most successful in terms of sales in the UK.